 Compensation for a Change in Responsibility.
 When an interim assignment results in greatly increased responsibility for the faculty/staff member, the funding source may offer additional compensation for the duration of the assignment.

-members must comply with the Board of Regents and collective bargaining
+must comply with the Board of Regents and collective bargaining conflict of interest

 - University Indemnification and Liability.
 In all private consulting engagements, the client must be notified of the following: